11 minute read

 const subscription = client.subscribe('/queue/test', callback);

-callback = function (message) {
+const onMessage = function (message) {

-// called when the client receives a STOMP message from the server
+// Called when the client receives a STOMP message from the server

 if (message.body) {

-alert('got message with body ' + message.body);
+alert('Got message with body ' + message.body);

 } else {

-alert('got empty message');
+alert('Got empty message');

 }